 Address: – 1 Lamorna Cove, Penzance TR19 6XQ

-The Arts and Crafts style House of Chygurno was built by two Suffragettes from London in 1908 and the house was later used for fellow suffragettes to recuperate after periods of imprisonment.
+The Arts and Crafts style House of Chygurno was built by two Suffragettes from London in 1908.
+The house was later used for fellow suffragettes to recuperate after periods of imprisonment.
 The ladies later formed the Women’ Social and Political Union in Penzance which survives in one form today as the Hypatia Trust.

-The Cove at Lamorna is currently for sale for £2,650,000 (it wasn’t coming up on a web search this morning though hmm!!) and the position in the area of Outstanding Natural Beauty, its rich history within the arts and social development it would be perfect acquisition for the National Trust but they’re reported to have already ruled out the purchase.
+The Cove at Lamorna was currently for sale for £2,650,000 when we visited in October 2018.
+Set in an area of Outstanding Natural Beauty, with a rich history within the arts and social development, it would be perfect acquisition for the National Trust but they’re reported to have already ruled out the purchase.
 So I wonder what the future will hold for one of the last Coves in private hands?
 Time will tell and the song will go on ‘Way down to Lamorna will go on.
 Last updated price: – 2021 £1.45 million

 Well!!
 Just in case you’re curious, this is the chorus for the famous Folk song Away down to Lamorna